WoutProvost/simultaneous-decision-and-response/thesis/articles.md

-# Donderdag 27-02-2020
-- Heatmap + ground sensors (bottom sensors with gradient)

-# Useful
-- Gripper bots and movable objects: gripping.argos
-- Custom labels drawing: id.argos
-- Custom trajectory drawing: trajectory.argos
-- Floor textures: foraging.argos
-- Communication: synchronization.argos

-# TODO
-- Gripping bots should have proximity sensors as well.
-- Gripping bots should have a speed variable as well.
-- Communicate with LEDs?
-- Do the gripping bots know the location of the gates or is this discovered by the swarm?
-- Represent fire with light source, or with a changing floor texture depending on the temperature (sensed by the bots)?
-- Distribute fire using random seed?
-- The fire should spread?
-- Once the bots have exited the gate, should they go to a predetermined location or just as far away from the fire as possible?

-# Vrijdag 7-02-2020
-- Bedenk een scenario dat je kan uitwerken (evacuatie bij brand en 2 poorten en 2 soorten robots, temperatuursensors en grippers)
-- Experimenteer met ARGoS
-- Doe verder onderzoek naar artikels cd /mnt/c/Users/Wout/Documents/GitHub/swarm-robotics-thesis/code/build/

 # Purpose
 - Investigate how on a macroscopic level a reaction emerges as a response to the decision.
 - Parallel collective decisions that need to be related to each other in a particular time frame.